As a Reincarnated Aristocrat, I'll Use My Appraisal Skill to Rise in the World: Secondary

+An inventor who is known to be accident-prone.

 Media

 Light novel

 Written by Miraijin A, the light novel began publication on the novel posting website Shōsetsuka ni Narō on October 31, 2019.
 The series was later acquired by Kodansha, who published the series with illustrations by Jimmy under their Kodansha Ranobe Books imprint beginning on July 2, 2020.
-As of October 2024, seven volumes have been released.
+As of June 2026, nine volumes have been released.

 In March 2022, Kodansha USA announced that they also licensed the light novel series for English publication.